ContractCase versions

 Package versioning

-Of course, if you are a maintainer or curious, you can check out the maintainer documentation here.
+If you're curious, you can check out the maintainer documentation here.
 It is much rougher than this documentation.